5 Best Free Keyword Research Tools

 Most beginners in SEO look for the best free keyword research tools to get them started.
 It makes sense; as they are new to the business, it is a good idea to start with free tools and learn how keyword research works, and also see whether or not digital marketing is something they would want to pursue in the long term.

-The best website designers start to think about keywords and keyword research right at the beginning.
+The best website designers start to think about keywords and keyword research right at the beginning, developing an SEO strategy.
 This helps guide content strategy and will get a website ranked faster.

 Before we get into the 5 best free keyword research tools, let's have a quick look at some of the basics of keyword research.

 Simply put, it is the process of discovering what words or phrases users are searching for online so that you can optimize your website around them to rank it first.
 Think of it as online market research.

 Each time a user goes online, they are looking for something specific, and to find it they type in certain keywords.
 You need to know what they are looking for so that you can provide it to them.

 The only way to do that is through keyword research.

 It tells you what users are searching for, which is a good indication of products and services that they are interested in.

 Ideally, the website that ranks at the top is the one that provides information with the specific keywords that users are searching for.

 Many other factors go into ranking a website (content, on and off-page SEO, backlinks etc.), but none is more important than keywords.